Anti-Financial Crime & Financial Crime Compliance

 By PAUL O’DONOGHUE, Senior Correspondent

-AML Intelligence revealed earlier today that the three final names have been sent to members of two of the parliament’s committees overseeing finance and justice affairs – the ECON and LIBE committees.
+Earlier this week, AML Intelligence revealed Marcus Pleyer, the former president of the FATF, was one of the final three people in the running to lead the EU’s new AMLA body.
+The three final names were sent Wednesday to members of two of the parliament’s committees overseeing finance and justice affairs – the ECON and LIBE committees.

-Dr Pleyer, who spoke earlier today in London at the ‘International Anti-Financial Crime Financial Summit 2024’, was widely expected to be one of the strongest candidates in the running for the AMLA chair job.
+Dr Pleyer, who spoke earlier today in London at the ‘International Anti-Financial Crime Financial Summit 2024’, had always been expected to be one of the strongest candidates in the running for the AMLA chair job.
+But when Frankfurt was chosen as the location for AMLA headquarters many observers felt that the chair would go to a French candidate.

-Sources in the European Parliament in Strasbourg said there were initially some apprehension that the former FATF President ,as a German national, may be less likely to get the position due to concerns about geopolitical balance.
+Sources in the European Parliament in Strasbourg this week said there were initially some apprehension that the former FATF President ,as a German national, may be less likely to get the position due to concerns about geopolitical balance.

 However, it’s thought officials in Brussels felt it would be counterproductive to exclude a candidate as highly qualified as Dr Pleyer for such reasons.